NoahHodgson/project-melia/docs/Melia-Prime-Biographics.md

 ## Kingdom of Haulfin:
 90% Human and ~10% other things.
 Smaller Kingdom.
 Mostly human and pretty mundane.
 Occassionally sees outbreaks of monsters.
-People generally worship "The Pentatheon" or ocassionally the Pact of Blood.
+People generally worship "The Pentatheon" or occasionally the Pact of Blood.

 ## Riverdeep:
 60% Mer and 40% Human.
 A confederation-state.
 Exists as a collaboration between Humans and Mer, don't